ediazest/edu11.github.io/_posts/2017-08-15-Having-fun-with-multiple-environments-part1.md

 There is a problem about this, however.
 As you may have noticed, you can't install two apps with the same bundle id/package name in the same device, which means you can only have one of them at the same time, making testing on different environments tedious.
 For someone who only cares about testing beta version, it may not mean a lot, but it is quite upsetting for us, developers, because we are constantly testing in dev, beta, release...

 To top it all, after finishing that *small problem*, you realise that all your installed versions share the same icon and display name.
-I know you are with me on this, it is quite annoying when you try to launch the release version but end up launching the last store version...
+I know you are with me on this, it is quite annoying when you try to launch the beta version but end up launching the last version deployed on the store...

 Furthermore, if your app connects to a *CMS* (content management system), probabilities your CMS is deployed in several environments is high.
 So, just like that, configuration becomes even more difficult.

 We have to admit it, we all have created a constant in the code that contains a server URL, with some commented lines with the rest of the environments.
-I have to say it's a good start, it could be even worse if we would have hardcoded in every http request, but still we know is not a good solution.
+I have to say it's a good start, it could be even worse if we would have hardcoded in every http request, but still, we know is not a good solution.
 It is highly error prone and, of course, not very elegant...

 If what you have read so far looks familiar and every time you have to release a new version, you are scare, you will find this articule really useful.
-However, if you have already fought this problems and solved them like a ninja, I would love to read your comments about your implementation and see if we could improve by taking the best of our solutions!
+However, if you have already fought this problem and solved it like a ninja, I would love to read your comments about your implementation and see if we could improve by taking the best of our solutions!

 This article is the first of a serie of two (one for platform).
 Because it has a higher level of complexity, I will start talking about configuring xCode for iOS projects.
 I will publish an equivalent version for AndroidStudio shortly.